f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab4.rst

 - **Statistics->DoS Visibility**

-- Access the Attacker System CLI and run the attack
+- Access the Attacker System CLI and run the commands/attack

   .. code-block:: console